uriel1998/barometers/docs/README.md

 * `barometers.py` - Produce graphs and various charts of historical barometric data for a location to aid in visualization of pressure changes quickly for (possible) prediction of health effects from the change in weather pressure.

-* Quickstart:  Install Python (tested with v3.9.9).
+* Quickstart:  Install [Python (tested with v3.9.9)](https://www.python.org/downloads/) and [the PIL library](https://pillow.readthedocs.io/en/stable/installation.html).
 Clone/download this repository.
-Get an API key from OpenWeatherMap.
+Get an [API key from OpenWeatherMap](http://openweathermap.org/appid).
 Run the program once every half hour from a scheduled task or as a cron job.
 After you've collected enough data, start outputting graphs or the "barometric load".

 * To see the differences the calculations and color schemes make with data, skip down to the Examples section.